altrdev/high-cpu-node/README.md

 ## Description
-A simple nodejs server for stressing cpu with fibonacci
+A simple nodejs server for stressing cpu with fibonacci sequence

 ## Install
 ```